| |

 Before we start teaching anger management activities for kids, we need to talk to our kids about anger.

-There are some anger facts that you can explain to your children:
+There are some anger facts that you can share with your children:

 1. Anger is an emotion.
 When I feel angry I may feel irritable, tense, and anxious.
 I may also have negative thoughts.